—–BEGIN PGP SIGNED MESSAGE—–

 2.11 Types of contact for users

-RCTS CERT has the following types of contact (in order of preference):
+CSIRT FCT has the following types of contact (in order of preference):

 E-mail for reporting security incidents: